 Water tower in Ciechanów, Water tower in Ciechanów, Poland

-The tower was designed in 1972 by engineers Jerzy Bogusławski, Józef Wilbik, and Stanisław Gajowniczek to serve the expanding industrial district and residential areas.
-It represents an innovative engineering solution for the infrastructure needs of that period.
+The tower was designed in 1972 by engineers Jerzy Bogusławski, Józef Wilbik, and Stanisław Gajowniczek to supply water to the growing industrial and residential areas of the city.
+Its form was an uncommon technical approach at the time, combining practical water storage with an unusual geometric shape.

 The community of curious travelers